 - Only BSNL postpaid works, and that too in very few places.
 Padum is a good bet to get connectivity.
 Heck, there’s even a cyber café in the village.

 - AMS is a real thing and you must acclimatize properly before starting the journey.
-Speak with your doctor for any medication you must have, or any precautions you should take.
+Speak with your doctor about any medication you must have, or any precautions you should take.

-- Wear proper clothes, dress in layers.
-Temperatures in the summer time might be in the early 10’s but with the sun right above you, it can definitely feel scorching.
+- Wear proper clothes, and dress in layers.
+Temperatures in the summertime might be in the early 10s but with the sun right above you, it can definitely feel scorching.
 Also, temperatures can change super quickly, so keep that in mind.

-- Also, sunscreen, eye wear is a must.
+- Also, sunscreen and eyewear are a must.

 - Keep an eye out for river crossings.
 These can be tough.
 So, it is advisable to start your travels early in the day.
 As the sun rises, the water flow can become intense.

-- There are multiple check-points – near Padum, Zanskar, Rangdum.
+- There are multiple checkpoints – near Padum, Zanskar, and Rangdum.
 Keep your documents ready.
-If travelling when COVID –ve are required – then keep that in mind, too.
+If traveling when COVID –ve is required – then keep that in mind, too.

-This up-and-coming, brand new route is stunning, beautiful, something words can’t describe.
+This up-and-coming, brand-new route is stunning and beautiful, something words can’t describe.
 For folks that love Ladakh for its isolation and sheer in-your-face intimidation from the hills surrounding you, this new route is a total beast!
-As someone who’s explored brand new roads in the region, let me tell you, your amazement at the sheer grit of BRO will be sky-rocketing.
+As someone who’s explored brand new roads in the region, let me tell you, your amazement at the sheer grit of BRO will be skyrocketing.